Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Examination venue application

-To book a non-MLP examination venue, adult/independent candidates must submit the application form by 29 August 2025.
+To book a non-MLP examination venue, adult/independent candidates must submit the application form before close of business (COB) Monday 31 August 2026.

 1. Find a suitable venue: Adult/independent SEE candidates are responsible for finding a suitable venue to sit their examinations, such as a university, TAFE college or library.
 The QCAA is unable to provide venues or host students for examinations.
 Candidates must provide venue details at the time of registration; failure to provide this information could result in registration being cancelled.